tesseract-ocr/tesstrain/README.md

 Transcriptions must be single-line plain text and have the same name as the line image but with `.tif` replaced by `.gt.txt`.

+The repository contains a ZIP archive with sample ground truth, see [ocrd-testset.zip](./ocrd-testset.zip).
+Extract it to `./data/train` and run `make training`.

 ## Train

 ```